Jump to

 State Action on Brain Health

 South Australians are living longer than ever before.
 Good brain health sets people up for better lives as they age.
-More than 433,000 Australians live with a dementia diagnosis and it is estimated that more than 1.7 million people are impacted as carers1.
+More than 433,000 Australians live with a dementia diagnosis and it is estimated that more than 1.7 million people are impacted as carers.
 These numbers are growing rapidly and particularly in South Australia; the oldest demographic mainland state.
 This is why action on brain health is so important.

 COTA SA is calling for South Australian Action on Brain Health — a strategic state-wide focus on brain health to complement the National Dementia Action Plan.
 This includes better training for health and aged care staff, stronger support for carers, improved risk reduction and brain health promotion, dementia-positive communities, and coordinated planning and service delivery across government and the community.